Parents

 https://www.bdadyslexia.org.uk/dyslexia/about-dyslexia/what-is-dyslexia

-Hereford & Worcester Dyslexia Association offers FREE support and advice to all parents of children with learning needs.
+Hereford & Worcester Dyslexia Association offers FREE advice to all parents of children with learning needs.
 In addition to supporting children with dyslexia, HWDA also supports learners with dyspraxia (motor skills) and dyscalculia (maths and numbers).
 Please contact the Senior Tutors for more information on how we can help.

 Our Parent Support Groups offer –